About the author

 If you live on social media and know the platforms inside out, this could be one for you.
 Pros: Firms eventually wake up to the fact that social media will not go away, and to do it properly, they need help.

 You may need training to develop a credible company strategy rather than just posting for personal reasons.
-It would help if you also were highly organized and multi-tasker.
+It would help if you were also highly organized and multi-tasking.
 You will be expected to respond outside of hours.

 Online English Tutor